 A Week Of Outfits With Ava Darnell, Founder Of Slumlove Sweater Company

 The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
 Today we're excited to share a week of outfits from Ava Darnell, the founder of Slumlove Sweater Company!

 / / A B O U T A V A / /